In the Courts and Community

 As well as offenders placed on supervision directly by the courts, we supervise offenders on different types of post-custody supervision, where they serve a prison sentence first, followed by supervision in the community.
 These include:

 - Supervised Temporary Release.
-This is where an offender is supervised by the Probation and Welfare Service on early release from prison.
+This is where an offender is supervised by the Probation Service on early release from prison.
 Further detail on Supervised Temporary Release can be found in our Offender Supervision page.

 - Post-Release Supervision of sex offenders.
 These Orders are made under the Sex Offenders Act, 2001, and involve a period of supervision, following release from prison.
 Further detail on Post Release Supervision Orders can be found in our Probation Work & Research page.